Disease/Disorder

 History

 A detailed family history is essential, as affected family members can confirm the inherited nature of the disease, and the inheritance pattern will help to refine the differential diagnosis.
 Most patients present with insidious weakness.
 Some may complain of fatigue and decreased endurance, though prominent fatigability is more common in neuromuscular junction disorders.
 Proximal weakness may present as difficulty with overhead activities, hip flexor weakness as difficulty lifting legs in and out of the car, and quadriceps weakness as trouble getting out of chairs or going up or down stairs.
 Distal weakness can be seen in the LGMDs, which may present with complaints such as dropping objects, wrist drop, or foot drop.
-Other symptoms may include falls, exercise intolerance, muscle cramps, and breathing difficulties.
-Some patients may notice atrophy in affected muscles or scapular winging.15,16
+Other symptoms may include falls, exercise intolerance, muscle pain and cramps, and breathing difficulties.
+Some patients may notice atrophy in affected muscles or scapular winging.15,18-20

 Physical examination